 Spring Mountain Vineyard is another one of the must visit St. Helena wineries.
 I fell in love with their Cabernet Sauvignon more than two decades ago and each year it just gets better.

-Since 1992, Spring Mountain focuses on being a sustainable wine growing operation.
-They avoid insecticides and use all natural, biologically based regimens which helps maintain their eco-system.
+Since 1992, Spring Mountain has focused on being a sustainable wine growing operation.
+They avoid insecticides and use all natural, biologically based regimens, which helps maintain their eco-system.
 It also means a healthy and high-quality glass of wine every time.

-Their location on Spring Mountain offers a perfect environment to grow small production, highly concentrated grapes for full flavored wines.
+Their location on Spring Mountain offers the perfect environment to grow small production, highly concentrated grapes for full flavored wines.

 The show Falcon Crest filmed many of their outdoor scenes on their property and any Falcon Crest lover will recognize the mansion the minute they pull into the property.

-There is so much to love about Sinegal Estate Winery.
-They sit at the base of the Mayacamas Range.
+There is so much to love about Sinegal Estate Winery, which sits at the base of the Mayacamas Range.
 Even though they are a short drive from the town of St. Helena, they are worlds apart.